-[A note from Dr Mack’s website: This interview was likely conducted during a visit by Nova to the PEER offices on April 25, 1995.
+This interview was likely conducted during Nova’s visit to the PEER offices on April 25, 1995.
 The Nova special itself was televised on PBS on February 27, 1996.
 This episode of Nova may not have been up the standards audiences had expected of the long-running, award-winning series — indeed a wave of last-minute edits were deemed necessary only days before airing, after the network evidently determined that portions of the program (as delivered on advance copies sent to reviewers) would put the network at risk of libel or were simply inaccurate.
-However, the text of the interview itself (courtesy PBS) is unaffected by this drama, and presents a good overview of Dr. Mack’s initial considerations of the alien encounter phenomenon.]
+However, the text of the interview itself (courtesy PBS) is unaffected by this drama, and presents a good overview of Dr. Mack’s initial considerations of the alien encounter phenomenon.

 NOVA: Let’s talk about your own personal evolution from perhaps skepticism to belief …